lozaning/KoTH/README.md

 ## WiFi Provisioning via BLE
 Espressif provides demo code for this purpose in their Arduino core repository, which can be found [here](https://github.com/espressif/arduino-esp32/blob/master/libraries/WiFiProv/examples/WiFiProv/WiFiProv.ino).
 They also offer a demo Android App for testing purposes, available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.espressif.provble).

+## AiTM Network
+This code is BYO(MITM), which is to say that it's left as an excersize to the reader to get hostapd installed along side DNSMasq and maybe a fLASK web server to reply.

 ## Queen.ino
 The repository now includes a file named `Queen.ino`, which is a modified version of the `WiFiProv.ino`.
 This sketch aims to replicate the functionality and function calls/methods of the contest ESP32.
 Note that it may not exactly match the contest ESP32, so avoid basing strategies on this code.
 Adjustments to timings and function calls may be necessary.